Affordable housing facts

 The poverty rate among all households in Spokane County is 14.4%.
 For households with children under 18, the poverty rate is 17.8% (The American Community Survey 2014-2018 5-Year Estimates)

 24% of our Spokane County households cannot afford

 an average 2-bedroom rental

 A home is considered affordable if its occupants are paying no more than 30 percent of their monthly income for rent and utilities.
-The 2013 Real Estate Report, published by the Spokane County - Kootenai County Real Estate Research Committee, reveals that the rent amount for an average two-bedroom unit in Spokane County is $714.
-A Spokane County household must make over $31,000 annually to afford that rent.
-According to the 2012 American Community Survey, more than 24% of the households in Spokane County make less than $25,000 annually.
+The 2019 Real Estate Report, published by the Spokane County - Kootenai County Real Estate Research Committee, reveals that the average rent amount in Spokane County is $1250.
+A Spokane County household must make over $50,000 annually to afford that rent.
+According to the 2018 American Community Survey, more than 46% of the households in Spokane County make less than $50,000 annually.

 Click here for reports about Affordable Housing in Spokane.